 Live Action TV

-- In the first episodes of Stargate Atlantis, the city is underwater.
+- In the first episode, the city is discovered to be underwater, having been submerged by the Ancients to escape constant orbital bombardment from the Wraith.
 In a subversion of the Gone Horribly Wrong situation mentioned above, when the shield fails, the city surfaces.

 - In a Double Subversion, It didn't happen the first time around: In an alternate timeline, the city was flooded, and Dr. Weir escaped drowning in a time-traveling ship; she then convinced Ancient scientist Janus to add the fail-safe.